ArmanKhanTech/Algorithm-8.0/README.md

 awareness.
 Whether you are a seasoned developer or a newcomer to the field, Algorithm 8.0 offers a unique opportunity to be a part of something truly impactful and make a difference in the world.

-## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".

-Don't forget to give the project a star!

-Thanks again!